bdtoolbox-org/bdtoolbox-org.github.io/index.markdown

 ### “An intuitive and insightful platform for modelling any dynamical system”
 &mdash; Dr Darragh Walsh, Postdoctoral Researcher, DCU Insight.

 ### “I love the Brain Dynamics Toolbox.
-Very intuitive way of understanding dynamical systems and exploring bifurcations!”
+It is a very intuitive way of understanding dynamical systems and exploring bifurcations!”
 &mdash; Caglar Cakan, PhD student, Neural Information Processing Group, Technische Universitat Berlin.

 </div>